voliol/universal-pokemon-randomizer/GRAPHICS_GUIDE.md

 The graphics package classes have basic JavaDocs, the others do not.

-Images can be read to some extent in all generations, but written only in Gen III.
+Images can be read to some extent in all generations, and written in I-III.

 Palettes can be read and written in generations I-V.